 Sample calculations and supporting documentation are part of a complete EI submission and must be submitted by the EI due date.
-Non-confidential information can either be attached to the STEERS-AEIR Web-EI system or submitted separately in hard copy.
-Confidential information can be submitted in hard copy with each page clearly marked as confidential or through the TCEQ secure File Transfer Protocol
+Non-confidential information should be attached to the STEERS-AEIR Web-EI system or emailed to psdocument@tceq.texas.gov.
+Confidential information can be submitted through the TCEQ secure File Transfer Protocol (FTPS) website.

-(FTPS) website.
 Check for an existing FTPS account, register for a new FTPS account, log into an existing FTPS account, and find FTPS help documents at https://ftps.tceq.texas.gov/.
 Please contact the EAS for assistance on submitting confidential information through the secure FTPS website.

 Inapplicability and Insignificant Emissions Change Notification letters can only be submitted on paper (consult the section entitled "Hard Copy Signature Requirements") and must be postmarked by the EI due date.
+A courtesy copy may be emailed to psdocument@tceq.texas.gov.